Peer Groups

 Recovery Dharma (RD)

-Wednesday 6:30 pm
+Thursday 6:30 pm

 Recovery Dharma is a peer-led movement and community that is unified by our trust in the potential of each of us to recover and find freedom from the suffering of addiction.
 We believe that the traditional Buddhist teachings, often referred to as the Dharma, offer a powerful approach to healing from addiction and living a life of true freedom.